CrunchyData/postgres-operator/docs/content/tutorial/connection-pooling.md

 - `pgbouncer-host`: The name of the host of the PgBouncer connection pooler.
 This references the [Service](https://kubernetes.io/docs/concepts/services-networking/service/) of the PgBouncer connection pooler.
 - `pgbouncer-port`: The port that the PgBouncer connection pooler is listening on.
 - `pgbouncer-uri`: A [PostgreSQL connection URI](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING) that provides all the information for logging into the Postgres database via the PgBouncer connection pooler.
+- `pgbouncer-jdbc-uri`: A [PostgreSQL JDBC connection URI](https://jdbc.postgresql.org/documentation/head/connect.html) that provides all the information for logging into the Postgres database via the PgBouncer connection pooler using the JDBC driver.
+Note that by default, the connection string disable JDBC managing prepared transactions for [optimal use with PgBouncer](https://www.pgbouncer.org/faq.html#how-to-use-prepared-statements-with-transaction-pooling).

 Open up the file in `kustomize/keycloak/keycloak.yaml`.
 Update the `DB_ADDR` and `DB_PORT` values to be the following: